-Witness then narrated the subsequent events of the loot and destruction of property, Government and private.
-Then on the 11th and 12th, there was practically nothing.
-On the 13th he said the situation continued to be critical.
+Witness then narrated the subsequent events of the 'oot and destruction of property; Government and private.
+The on the 11th and 12th, there was practically nothing.
+On the 3th he said the situation continued to be critical.

-O. What was the attitude of the mob towards the authorities?
+O. What was the attitude of the mob towards the an inities?